Considerations for Hydrostatic Field Test of GRE lines

 - clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damage to the pipeline;

 - after 12 hours if it is not possible to maintain a steady pressure, without integration, for at least 2 hours.

-- If it is not possible to find out the reason for the lack of pressurization, deeper investigations are required, for example uncovering buried parts, checking the sealing of the valves, and where it is possible, inspecting the inside of the pipeline.
+- If it is not possible to find out the reason for the lack of pressurization, deeper investigations are required, for example, uncovering buried parts, checking the sealing of the valves, and where it is possible, inspecting the inside of the pipeline.

 - The pressure will be increased until one achieves the value of the pressure of testing.
-In this phase compile a minute of testing, reporting the values of pressure and temperature of the beginning of the testing.
+In this phase compile a minute of testing, reporting the values of pressure and temperature at the beginning of the testing.

 - The increase of pressure won’t be higher than 1 bar every 10 minutes for ND>500 mm and 1 bar every 5 minutes for ND≤ 500mm.